Understanding Your VPS Network Configuration

 What is an IP address?

 An IP address is a unique numerical label assigned to your server that allows it to communicate over the internet.
 Think of it as your server’s phone number — other devices use it to find and connect to your server.
-Your IPv4 address is displayed prominently on the Network page.
+Your IPv4 address is displayed prominently in the IPv4 Addresses table on the Network page.

 What is a MAC address?